alexsderkach/blog/_posts/2017-05-16-reactive-repositories-couchbase.md

 {% endhighlight %}

 Then, lets define the template of repository.
+Couchbase provides its API via AsyncBucket, which is based on RxJava 1.

 {% highlight java linenos %}
 public class CouchbaseRepository<K, V> {